 Drug and Alcohol Detox

 Detoxification is an essential first step in treating substance use.
-According to SAMHSA, there are 131 drug and alcohol detox programs in Ohio.
+There are 131 drug and alcohol detox programs in Ohio.
 There are excellent detox resources in the state, including medical and clinical detoxification programs.
 However, this should not replace counseling or therapy at an outpatient or inpatient treatment center.

 Short-Term Inpatient Treatment

 Short-term inpatient treatment is defined as a program that lasts less than 30 days.
 Individuals with shorter addiction history commonly access these services.
 However, these programs are excellent options for all forms of substance use.
-According to SAMHSA, there are 79 short-term inpatient programs in the state.
+There are 79 short-term inpatient programs in the state.

 Long-Term Residential Treatment

 Long-term drug and alcohol rehabilitation in Ohio is the best option to consider.
-According to SAMHSA, there are 80 long-term inpatient services in the state.
+There are 80 long-term inpatient services in the state.
 Generally, treatment lasts three to six months or longer.
 Programs offer detox, counseling, therapy, and aftercare support.
 In addition, most live-in facilities provide everything the client requires while attending treatment.

 Outpatient substance use treatment and counseling is the most accessible form of help in Ohio.
-Per the SAMHSA directory, there are over 450 outpatient programs.
+There are over 450 outpatient programs.
 The services include regular outpatient care, outpatient detox, intensive outpatient treatment, day treatment, and partial hospitalization.
 Every major city has numerous options.

 Cost of Drug Rehab in Ohio

 The cost of substance use treatment in Ohio depends on several factors.
 These can include the program length, type, and whether the person has health insurance coverage or not.
 Without insurance, rehab can be quite expensive.
 But thankfully, there are several options in Ohio for obtaining assistance with healthcare costs with or without health insurance.